imasarnago/imasarnago/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 🌱 I’m currently studying Computer Science at UNC.
+- 🌱 I’m currently coding mostly in C. I also enjoy to use Python.
 - 📫 How to reach me: imanolsarnago@gmail.com